bldxio/cf-gateway/README.md

     __*Note*__: This will run an initial workflow that will fail by design as you do not currently have the required Github actions secrets populated for a clean deployment.
 Updates to come on this part of the deployment process in the future.

 2. Create the following KV namespaces in your Cloudflare account.
+If you have deployed the [Cortex-Publisher](https://github.com/crtxio/cortex-publisher) you will have already created these KV stores and may skip this step.

     - RESOLVER
     - RESOLVER-PREVIEW